arirusso/twigs/README.md

 ![twigs alt firmware, diagram of inputs](http://i.imgur.com/honssyb.png)

 There is one major difference between the layout of Twigs and stock Branches: the channels don't have individual inputs.
-As pictured, top input (**1**) is for reset and the bottom input (**2**) is for trig/clock.

-These inputs are routed to both channels
+As pictured, top input (**1**) is for reset and the bottom input (**2**) is for trig/clock. *These inputs are shared by both channels*

 ### Functions